Overview of Laws and Policies

 - sexual harassment including sexual violence such as sexual assault and non-consensual sexual intercourse, and

 - threats and acts of violence.

-The requirements summarized here are the only requirements of general applicability – the only reporting requirements imposed on all university employees.
+These are the only reporting requirements imposed on all university employees.
 University employees in certain positions or who are engaged in certain activities, such as grant-sponsored research, may be subject to additional reporting requirements.

-Information about this legal requirement is available on the Compliance Resources webpage.
+Information about this legal obligation is available on the Compliance Resources webpage.

 Commonwealth of Virginia Department of Human Resources policy requires self-disclosure of certain alcohol or drugs law conviction.
 This policy applies to all W&M employees, including faculty.

 Employees must report, in writing within five days after the conviction, to their supervisors of any conviction of:

 - violation of any criminal drug law, based upon conduct occurring either in or outside of the workplace; or

 - violation of any alcohol control law, based upon conduct occurring in the workplace or while the employee is performing university duties, including driving while intoxicated.
 If you are not on the job or performing W&M duties when you get a DUI or DWI, you do not need to report it.

 If you are appealing a conviction, you still need to report it.